 Nick Harkaway, author of The Gone-Away World:

 I could perhaps list all the science fiction which doesn't include ray-guns and silver-suits.
 I won't.
-Instead, I'll point out the sub-genre Near-Future Science Fiction, Twilight Zone, Black Mirror and The Handmaidens Tale - an example of a really, really bad day which may, in fact, be tomorrow.
+Instead, I'll point out the sub-genre Near-Future Science Fiction, Twilight Zone, Black Mirror and The Handmaiden's Tale - an example of a horrendously bad time which may come as early as tomorrow.

 Audrey Niffenegger, author of The Time Traveler's Wife: